neulinx/de/README.md

 # de
-Data Engine for Dao Platform
+Data Engine of Dao Platform for Directed Graphs.